khoidauminh/coffeevis_rs/README.md

 It looks the smoothest when you're in a dark room with low monitor brightness.
 But don't do that lol

+## Experimental features

+"fast" is an aggressive feature that:
+- disables most color blendings.
+- sets the default rendering effect to none.
+- disables some checks in drawing code.
+- changes some util code.

+May break visualizers.

 ## Keyboard shortcuts

 ### Global